-Many whale accounts are early investors, or large funds, and tracking what they’re doing is actually a smart way of trying to figure out how the cryptocurrency market is going to be moving.
+Many whale accounts are early investors or large funds, and tracking what they’re doing is actually a smart way of trying to figure out how the cryptocurrency market is going to be moving.

 You store all your cryptocurrency coins in a wallet.
 It is secured by cryptography and if you ever forget your password you lose all access to your wallet.
-Cryptocurrency is based on the idea of decentralised distribution, so the only way to do so is by making people responsible for their passwords.
+Cryptocurrency is based on the idea of decentralized distribution, so the only way to do so is by making people responsible for their passwords.

 There are two main types of wallets — hot and cold.
 While a hot wallet is connected to the Internet and makes online trades convenient, a cold wallet is like an offline safe, where you keep your wealth under tight security.

 The cryptocurrency trade is largely based on a peer-to-peer network.
 Blockchain is the digital ledger that stores the details of each cryptocurrency transaction.
 Since there is no central database and everyone can access the blockchain details from anywhere, there is no threat that a hacker could get access and corrupt the information stored on it.